CrystalChun/oci-capi-operator-test/internal/components/README.md

 ## CRDs

 The CRDs are deployed in an init container for this operator.
-This ensures the CRDs exist in the cluster ahead of the operator.
+It ensures all of the CRDs exist in the cluster ahead of the operator.

-It includes all of the CAPI, CAPOCI CRDs.
+Includes all of the CAPI, CAPOCI CRDs.

 ## Enable Autoscaler

-These are the CAPI CRs required to enable autoscaling.
-It includes:
+The CAPI CRs required to enable autoscaling include:
 - Cluster CR
 - OCICluster CR
 - MachineDeployment CR
 - OCIMachineTemplate CR